 - Their account and customer numbers.
 If you are running a business online, these are kept in a database with client passwords and usernames as encrypted information.
 These can also include your client’s payment preferences, and a list of specific services provided by your business, such as housecleaning, interior decoration, virtual training, etc.

 - Contact information of your clients, including cell phone numbers, email addresses, physical mail addresses, fax number, landline number, or their websites.

 - Financial information – This includes bank account numbers and credit cards numbers.

 - Client history refers to the records of all past interactions with an individual client.
-It includes the information on completed orders, performed services, a record of potential client complaints, their feedback, communication preferences, subscriptions, etc.
+It includes information on completed orders, performed services, a record of potential client complaints, feedback, communication preferences, subscriptions, etc.

 What are client notes and what are they used for?